jamesturk/jellyfish/docs/functions.md

 !!! warning

     Prior to 0.8.1 this function was named jaro_distance.
-That name is still available, but is no longer recommended.
-    It will be replaced in 1.0 with a correct version.
+It was removed in 1.0.

 ### Jaro-Winkler Similarity